HemanginiShah-zz/Python-Scripts/README.md

 Hema Shah (Project Supervisor)
 Chuck Sulikowski (Manager)

-    lexical analysis machine
-The lexical analysis machine is a work in progress that will use C++ arrays in order to reduce the computation complexity of identifying a principle component in the input vectors (Incident lexicon array).
-Currently the code from my neural network in this program is optimized for the mnist training set.
-Running the current version (June 13th) will yeild an error after the lexical analysis.
+    pro_svm == Production scale-able support vector machine The support vector machine classifies a given service incident based on the occurrence of words in fields of text.
+For example, an incident that mentions ['print', 'printing', 'can't connect', 'jam'] should be classified as Printing.
+A seperate incident that mentions ['Monitor','SSD','Keyboard'] should be classified as Workstation Hardware.
-  - > The lexical_analysis_machine automatically imports all dependencies automatically if they are in Python35\site-packages
+  - > The prod_svm automatically imports all dependencies automatically if they are in Python35\site-packages
   - > wHardware_prediction.csv, workstation_hardware.csv, software_application: must all be in the same directory as this program

 The nn_testing file is oriented around the neural network.
 Fully documented code will lead one familair with neural network around the TensorFlow session.
 The current version of the nn_testing is meant to be a model for what the optimized version of the final neural network will become.